Beacon Hill-Cyrville Ward

-Beacon Hill-Cyrville Ward is a city ward in Ottawa, Ontario.
+Beacon Hill-Cyrville Ward (Ward 11) is a city ward in Ottawa, Ontario.
 Located in the city's east end, the ward is bordered to the west by Blair Road from the Ottawa River to Ogilvie Road and St. Laurent Boulevard south of it, the south by the Via Rail train line and Innes Ward, to the east by Green's Creek and Regional Road 174 and to the north by the Ottawa River.
 It includes the communities of Cyrville, Rothwell Heights, Beacon Hill and Pineview.